melsem08/melsem08/README.md

 ### Reactivities
 Social application that allows you to create events or participate in other users announced events.
-🛠️ Technologies used: .NET, C#, React, Typescript, MobX, SemanticUI, SQLite, Postman.
+🛠️ Technologies used: .NET, C#, React, Typescript, Entity Framework, MobX, SemanticUI, SQLite, Postman.
 Repo: https://github.com/melsem08/Reactivities

 ---